WallieEverest/tt03/README.md

 ## Design For Test Considerations

-Version 2 of the scanchain has been tested on an FPGA platform with good results.
-A shift rate of 3.7 MHz enables communication with the computer at 115,200 baud.
-Longer scan chains do not affect throughput until the multiplexer delays become dominant.
+An isolated instance of scanchain version 2 has been tested on an FPGA platform with good results.
+A shift rate of 3.7 MHz permits communication with the computer at 115,200 baud.
+Longer scan chains do not affect throughput until multiplexer delays become dominant.

 ![Test configuration](image/tt03_test.svg)